-Clients in relationship counseling often make appointments when their relationship life gets turned upside down following a separation.
+Clients in relationship counselling often make appointments when their relationship life gets turned upside down following a separation.
 If your partner has just left you, you will most probably experience a tumultuous time trying to find your way through feelings and experiences like shock, denial, sadness, despair, trying to understand and asking why, why, why.

 In many cases, especially where the separation comes as a surprise, you will experience shock and disbelief.
 Many of my clients describe this as a stage of huge turmoil, filled with questions of ‘why?’ and going through possible scenarios trying to make sense.
-Often, the situation is compounded with having to tell friends and family who are also shocked.
+Often, the situation is compounded by having to tell friends and family who are also shocked.

 Differences in men and women’s experiences